MuseSystems/musebms/app_server/components/system/mscmp_syst_network/README.md

 The `MscmpSystNetwork` library was inspired by and is a re-working of Lambda, Inc.'s' and Isaac Yonemoto's [`net_address`](https://github.com/ityonemo/net_address) Elixir library.
-The Muse Systems  Business Management System originally used the `net_address` library, but the library appears to no longer be maintained and so is being replaced by `MscmpSystNetwork` in the MuseBMS project. `MscmpSystNetwork` does use some code from `net_address`.  `MscmpSystNetwork` offers significantly less functionality than `net_address` as much of that library's functionality is not needed in the MuseBMS.
+The Muse Systems  Business Management System originally used the `net_address` library, but the library appears to be infrequently maintained and so is being replaced by `MscmpSystNetwork` in the MuseBMS project. `MscmpSystNetwork` does use some code from `net_address`.  `MscmpSystNetwork` offers significantly less functionality than `net_address` as much of that library's functionality is not needed in the MuseBMS.